gaesa/mpv-hold-accelerate/README.md

 ## Known Limitations

-Please be aware that if you press multiple keys simultaneously that are bound to `hold-accelerate@fast` or `hold-accelerate@slow`, it may result in unpredictable behavior.
+Please be aware that if you press multiple keys simultaneously that are bound to `fastPlay` or `slowPlay`, it may result in unpredictable behavior.

 I attempted to mitigate this issue by implementing an array to track the pressed keys, aiming to share this array across different functions.
 However, this approach was unsuccessful because the lexical scope didn’t function fully as expected.
 You can see this attempt in this [branch](../../tree/fix-concurrent).